SashaGoncharov19/envy/README.md

 ## 🗺️ Roadmap

-The goal is to evolve Envy from a simple TCP listener into a capable static file server.
+The goal is to evolve Envy into a high-performance static file server capable of rivaling Nginx in throughput and latency.

 ### Phase 1: Foundation (Core Networking) ✅
 - [x] TCP Listener initialization.